awayne1-eng/megr2157-portfolio/docs/assignments/A04/index.md

 This is my complete and finished CAD model motor mount.
 It is made of ABS material and has all of my calculations and dimensions that I have solved.
 ![My Image](IMG_1094.jpeg)

+## Drawings for my 3D CAD Model
+For the final drawing, I added the different views of my motor mount to show the overall shape and dimensions of the part.
+I included the top, front, side, and isometric views so the hole locations and main features can be clearly seen.
+I also added the important dimensions, including the overall size, hole diameters, hole locations, and the fillet.
+This drawing shows the final design and gives the dimensions needed to understand how the part was made.

+This assignment roughly took me 7-8 hours to complete.

 ## Decide